mmbman/Katagiri/1979-06-10-Fukanzazengi-Lecture2.md

 **Katagiri**: In zazen there is a basic rule, basic way of life, which is called zazen.
 Physical, already we have it here.
 That's why, even though you forget the enormous effort, still there is an effort,  physically.
 Breathing.

 That's a point, but in daily living, [it's] a little different.
-For instance a woman's diet, may be difficult.
+For instance a woman's diet may be difficult.
 But still there is.
 You must be, anyway, centered – center of the life.
 It means, even though you forget enormous effort ... it's not necessary to be confused by. ...
 To be confused by means, you are completely dragged away, by the mess.
 That's [questions?].
 So, still there is effort.
 "Forget enormous effort" doesn't mean completely throw away; still [there is] effort.

 **Same person**: So there's kind of a minimum level, that you always have to...